Raymond James Stadium: Features

 One of the most recognizable features of the stadium is a 103 ft, 43-ton steel-and-concrete replica pirate ship in the north end zone, making it stand out from other NFL stadiums.
-Each time the Buccaneers score points, enter the other team's red zone, or win a home game, the replica cannons on the ship are fired off.
+Each time the Buccaneers score points or win a home game, the replica cannons on the ship are fired off.
 The cannons fire once for each point scored.
 In addition, when the Buccaneers enter their opponent's red zone, the cannons fire once, and flags are hoisted and waved around the stadium.
 The cannons are also used during pre-game player introductions.
 During various times throughout the game, the song "Yo Ho (A Pirate's Life for Me)" is played on the stadium public address system (taken from Pirates of the Caribbean), which signals patrons on board the ship to throw beads, T-shirts, and other free prizes to the spectators below.
 The segment is also known as a "Mini Gasparilla" to most fans.
 An animated parrot sits on the stern of the pirate ship.
 Controlled by radio and remote control, the parrot picks fans out of the crowd and talks to those passing by.
 The pirate ship's sails, which for NFL games usually shows Buccaneers logos and sponsors, are often changed to suit the event that it hosts.

 The two "Buc Vision" 2200 sqft Daktronics video displays were among the largest in the league when they were built.
 In 2016 they were replaced with 9600 sqfoot, HD video boards in both end zones.
 'Buccaneer Cove' in the north end zone features a weathered, two–story fishing village facade, housing stadium concessions and restrooms.
 All areas of the stadium are ADA compliant.